Heating Museum → Radiators Help Topics

 Does the Color of a Radiator Matter?

-This is from the U.S. Department of Commerce’s National Bureau of Standards, published on July 19, 1935.
-Open the PDF to see the chart.
+This chart is from the U.S. Department of Commerce’s National Bureau of Standards, published on July 19, 1935.
+For a number of years this subject has received considerabl...

 Published on 06/16/2014 6:58 AM by U.S. Department of Commerce’s National Bureau of Standards